-- 6.1 The racing area is Puget Sound north of Alki Pt. and south of Pt.
-Wells.
-The starting line will be in the vicinity of Shilshole Bay and the area north of Meadow Point. - 6.2 The race committee signal boat will be the Seattle Yacht Club M/V Portage Bay.
+- 6.1 The racing area is Puget Sound in the vicinity of Elliott Bay and Shilshole Bay.
+The race committee signal boat will make its first signal in the northern part of Elliott Bay near or between Elliott Bay Marina and West Point. - 6.2 The race committee signal boat will be the Seattle Yacht Club M/V Gunner.
 If necessary, an alternate race committee signal boat may be used.
 The race committee signal boat will display the Seattle Yacht Club burgee and a blue "R/C" flag or sign.

-7 CLASSES
+7 CLASSES AND CLASS FLAGS